 The Cost category is mysterious, if not downright confusing at times.
 In this category, a provider doesn’t need to enter information into the Quality Payment Program (QPP).
 Instead, this information is captured through Medicare Parts A and B claims.
 As the fourth performance category for MIPS, it makes up 15 percent of the total MIPS score for 2020.

-Normally, the Centers for Medicare & Medicaid Services (CMS) would calculate the Cost category from data submitted on Medicare claims during the Jan.
+The Centers for Medicare & Medicaid Services (CMS) calculate the Cost category from data submitted on Medicare claims during the Jan.
 1-Dec.
 31 MIPS performance year.
-However, due to the COVID-19 pandemic, Cost will not be a factor for MIPS in 2020.

 Each measure has specific eligible case minimums that must be accomplished for the measure to receive the score.
 Not meeting the case minimum for any cost measure means CMS is unable to calculate the Cost score and the category will be reweighted to Quality.